WolfDen133/NEA-Docs/Analysis.md

 > - I am going to be creating my game using the object oriented programming method, this allows me to have many custom classes working together to achieve a human readable and maintainable structure to my programming, while also allowing me to create different elements of the game that all work together with minimal re-writes.
 > - I will be using interfaces for any and all input logic, this reduces the number of selection statements and duplicated code.
 > - Some options such as resolution and control schemes will be using structs, to reduce the amount of registered classes in the game.
+> - I will be using a game engine called raylib, this is a c# game engine that allows me to create games in c# and have them run on any platform, including windows, mac and linux.
+> - Due to time constraints I didn't have time to document the renderers, so have included a quick description of what each renderer class does.

 ### Underlying framework